 Studies have shown that topically applied hemp seed oil helps treat skin conditions.
 People also use it as a natural skin moisturizer.
 Hemp seed oil can be added to food as a vitamin supplement and as a replacement for olive oil in salads.
 It’s used in shampoos and soaps and as a replacement for petroleum in plastics and paints.

 That said, if your reason for trying a hemp-based oil is primarily for health reasons, CBD oil is the better option as it can provide greater medicinal benefits.

 Most CBD oil is made from the stalks, stems, and flowers of the hemp cannabis plant.
 By law, CBD must be extracted from hemp plants containing less than 0.3% THC., which won't get you high.
 It is then diluted with a carrier oil like MCT or coconut oil.
 Premium oils like Zebra CBD use only the plant’s aerial parts (flowers) but not the stalks, stems or leaves as oils from stalks and stems will not product the same benefits.

 CBD Oil contains phytocannabinoids, including CBD and THC.
-CBD oil is what you want for immediate relief from common health issues, including muscle and joint discomfort, mood and sleep disorders, stress, tension and blood pressure support.
+CBD oil is what you want for immediate relief from common health issues, including exercised-induced muscle and joint discomfort, mood and sleep disorders, stress, tension and normal blood pressure support.
 Many active people and athletes have incorporated the use CBD roll-ons, oil or tablets daily to promote an overall healthier lifestyle.